Questions & Answers

 - How many practices per week will each team have and how long is the “season?”

-The Elite teams will practice at least 3 times per week.
-State and Regional teams will practice 2-3 times per week.
+The Elite Pro teams will practice at least 3 times per week.
+Elite and Regional teams will practice 2-3 times per week.
 Local teams will practice 2 times per week.
 All practices will begin within a month of team selection.
 Tournaments begin in January for most teams and all will conclude in April.

 - What exactly is the Regional and Local teams all about?

-Many players coming out of “City League” volleyball do not have the skill sets necessary to participate on an Elite or State team.
+Many players coming out of “City League” volleyball do not have the skill sets necessary to participate on an Elite Pro or Elite team.
 The Regional/Local teams will work with the player to develop these skill sets.
 The players will also learn the 5-1 and 6-2 rotations, the proper passing platform, movement, overhand serve, etc.

 - Do I need to buy jerseys or other equipment to play?